PLN-team/pyPLNmodels/README.md

 ### Visualization

 The package is equipped with a set of visualization functions designed to help the user interpret the data.
-The `viz` function conducts PCA on the latent variables.
-The `remove_exog_effect` keyword removes the covariates effect specified in the model when set to `True`.
+The `viz` function conducts `PCA` on the latent variables.
+The `remove_exog_effect` keyword removes the covariates' effect specified in the model when set to `True`.
 Much more functionalities, depending on the model, are available.
 One can see the full list of available functions in the documentation and by printing the model:

 ```python
 print(pln)
 print(pca)